Mvhaynes/popular-names/README.md

 ## Webpage

 The queried data was added to a python dictionary and exported as a JSON file.
-Using Javascript and Plotly, I accessed the dictionaries to create plots for each query.
+Using Javascript I accessed the dictionaries and used Plotly to generate charts for each query.
+The D3 library allows users to restyle plots on the same page based on the dropdown menu options.

 ## Tools used